Zainab-Al-Ajmi/ca-paymentGateway-main/README.md

 - **Course**
     - Represents a course that users can register for.

+- **DiscountCode**
+    - Represents the active dicount codes and the discount percetage for each..

 - **CourseRegistration**
     - Represents a user's registration for a course, including personal details and selected course information.

+- **Sublevels**
+    - Represents the course sublevels if they have existed.

 #### Configuration